Escape the New York City and Go Apple Picking on Long Island, New York!

 You will also be able to find pumpkin picking on the vine, a corn maze, and more!

 Again, I’d suggest calling to make sure the fields are open for picking.
-The farms U-pick started Sept.19th and is expected to finish November 1st.
+The farms U-pick is planning to start September 4th, 2021 and is expected to finish in November.
 Additional Harbes Apple Pricing.

 Harbes Orchard Address: 5698 Sound Ave, Riverhead NY 11901